ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - **Command: `kubectl apply`**
     - Will create a new object or modify an existing one
     - Docs: https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply
+    - Will not throw error if object exists
     - Examples:
         - `kubectl apply -f pod.yaml`
-        - `kubectl apply -k my-dir/` - Will look into `my-dir` directory for resource configs
+        - `kubectl apply -k my-dir/` - Will look into `my-dir` directory for all resource configs

 - **Command: `kubectl delete`**
     - Delete resources from cluster